hickst/zilverter/README.txt

 example of transforming XML using XSLT and is particular to a specific experiment that we run at the University of Arizona.

-'bit5plus.xsl' is the sample XSLT file included in the distribution.
+'bit5plus.xsl' is a sample XSLT file included in the distribution.
 It extracts and formats some of the data from the XML file based on XSL patterns.
 XSLT is a large and powerful language which can perform many kinds of extraction and formatting tasks.
 We can not provide instructions